THE LAMAR YORK PRIZES FOR FICTION AND NONFICTION

 story and essay in the annual Lamar York Prizes for Fiction and

 Nonfiction, which honor the founder and former editor of The

 essays of up to 6,000 words, double-spaced.

 Entries must be

-greatly appreciate a note letting us know how you heard about
+would appreciate a note letting us know how you

 we ask to be notified immediately upon acceptance elsewhere (firstname.lastname@example.org).

 An entry fee of $18 (nonrefundable) includes a one-year